Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Examples

-Assume two co-parallel spatial velocity waves with wavenumbers $k_1$ and $k_2$ propagating along the convection record coordinate $s$, $\cos (k_1 s) + \cos (k_2 s)$.
+The special form of the nonlinear term is also responsible for the tendency of the kinetic energy to move towards higher frequencies.
+A simple example illustrates the effects: Assume two co-parallel spatial velocity waves with wavenumbers $k_1$ and $k_2$ propagating along the convection record coordinate $s$, $\cos (k_1 s) + \cos (k_2 s)$.
 The convection term acting on this function results in the nonlinear product of the velocity after passing through a CV of width $\Delta s$ is then

 Working out the terms, we get:

 We see four different frequencies generated from the original $k_1$ and $k_2$: The double frequency of each components and the sum and difference frequencies with the sum-frequency having the greatest coefficient, especially for $k_1 \cong k_2$.
 Energy will therefore on average tend towards higher values since local interactions have a higher interaction efficiency (as described in~\cite{8}).